 - Expenses relevant to the whole home—mortgage interest, property taxes, condo insurance, utilities, etc.

-☐ If you have a SEP IRA set up for your business, it’ll let you know the maximum amount you can contribute to the account (this refers to everything due to be deposited by 4/15/18).
+☐ If you have a SEP IRA set up for your business, it’ll let you know the maximum amount you can contribute to the account.
 The more you contribute, the more your taxes will go down (by roughly 15%).

 ☐ Any 1099-INT’s you’ve received—these come from banks, brokerages, etc.